-Phone Calls:
+Phone Calls / Texts

 - School If a parent calls his/her child or a teacher during the school day, the administrative assistant will transfer the call to the appropriate teacher's voice mail.
-The student or teacher will return the call at his/her earliest convenience. - Home It is important that the private lives of faculty be respected, and while each teacher has his/ her own policy concerning phone calls at home, it is strongly encouraged that parents and students make every possible effort to communicate with teachers during the school hours only. - Cell Phone-Students are not permitted to carry or turn on cell phones during the school day.
+The student or teacher will return the call at his/her earliest convenience. - Home It is important that the private lives of faculty be respected, and while each teacher hashis/ her own policy concerning phone calls at home, it is strongly encouraged that parents and students make every possible effort to communicate with teachers during the school hours only. - Cell Phone-Students are not permitted to carry or turn on cell phones during the school day.
 Students may have cell phones or smart-watches on campus but turned off and in their locker or book bag during school hours.
+With respect to teachers, there should not be an expectation for teachers to read or respond to text during the school day.
+If there is an emergency notification that needs to be provided to a teacher, please contact the school office.

 Parent Visitors and Volunteers - Erie Day School staff and faculty appreciate and welcome parent visitors and volunteers.
 For the security of our students, we ask that all visitors to the school, including parents meeting with teachers, assisting in the classroom or participating in some other school function, sign-in at the EDS Main Office.
 Being announced is not only a courtesy to the teacher but will also minimize disruption to the learning environment.
-Teachers will be notified of parent arrivals and granted entry if appropriate.
+Teachers will be notified of parent arrivals and granted entry, when appropriate.
 Please note, parents wishing to meet with a child's teacher should make arrangements in advance.
-See page 6 for additional volunteer requirements and information.

 Media Communications - Student activities and educational experiences are often photographed and video recorded at Erie Day School by approved staff and vendors.
 Parents requesting that photographers and recorders refrain from featuring their child(ren) from school publications must complete the Consent to Photograph/Film/Videotape Consent Form.
-Please note that parents/guardians taking photographs and or video of school functions and events are not covered by the Consent to Photograph/Film/Videotape Consent Form.
-Parents/guardians are only permitted to videotape or photograph Friday Morning Meetings, Grandparents' Day, Holiday Programs or approved school-wide events..
+Please note that parents/guardians taking photographs and or video of school functions and events are not covered by the Consent to Photograph/Film/ Videotape Consent Form.
+If you elect for your child to be omitted from public exposure through photograph or video, it is your duty to approach and address the situation with parents/visitors that may be attending public or school community events.

 Expectation of Confidentiality - Parents are reminded that discussions on behalf of student progress, grades, performance, school and home life are to be kept private.
 Additionally, all financial agreements are confidential.
 Breeches in confidentiality are cause for concern and will be addressed between the parties involved and the Head of School.
-This expectation includes the use of video recordings, individual and/or group photographs.
+This expectation includes the use of video recordings, individual and/or group photographs as well as financial assistance, donors that wish to be held anonymous, etc.

 Party Invitations and Special Gifts Policy - At Erie Day School, inclusion is valued and taught.
 For all private children's activities and parties, we encourage that all members of a class be included.
-To prevent disruption during the school day, please distribute invitations through the postal mail.
+To prevent disruption during the school day, please distribute invitations through the postal mail or email via School Speak to the class.
+We understand that sleep overs may be planned as a means to celebrate a birthday or holiday.
+In which case, parents are encouraged to plan with discretion so as to not hurt feelings of the children that are not able to be invited to the sleep-over.